 What Makes Division II Unique?

-Typically, the level of competition and caliber of athlete is lower than in Divison I but higher than in Division III.
+Typically, the level of competition and caliber of athlete is lower than in Division I but higher than in Division III.

 There are about 300 schools and thousands of students who participate in Division II sports.
 Division II schools offer athletic scholarships, but there is less athletic aid available in Division II than in Division I. The majority of athletes at Division II institutions are on partial athletic scholarships.